 - Publishing Your Research

-- Finding and Training your Advisor
+- Finding and Developing an Effective Working Relationship with your Advisor

 - Balancing Graduate School and Personal Life